HFG43/OOP-school-library/README.md

 # 📖 School Library<a name="about-project"></a>.

-**School Library** is a project usign Ruby to practice use of methods, class and modules, and apply best practices and Ruby styles while using Enumerable methods.
+**School Library** is a library app created using Ruby to practice OOP and apply best practices.

 ## 🛠 Built With <a name="built-with"></a>